 Hands- on learning leads to more critical thinking, better problem solving, increased information retention, and more authentic understanding.
 Yet some teachers still prefer outdated rote learning techniques, drilling students with piles of worksheets each day.
 Why??
 There are so many other ways to help children learn!

-One thing that isn’t mentioned as much in all the research is that hands- on learning is FUN!
+One thing that isn’t mentioned as much in all the research is that hands- on learning is FUN.
 Kids love it, it’s motivating, and it makes students want to learn more.
-So let’s ditch the worksheets and gets kids actively engaged in more multi-sensory learning!
+So let’s ditch the worksheets and get kids actively engaged in more multi-sensory learning!

 I’ve tried out tons of recipes for homemade recipes over the years and this one is by far my favorite.
 Although it does require cooking on a stovetop, it’s super easy (no really, it is).
 It lasts for a very long time and only takes about 5 minutes to make.
-It’s a great sensory and fine motor activity…but most importantly, kids love it!
+It’s a great sensory and fine motor activity…but most importantly, kids LOVE it!
+You’ll love it too.
+You’ll be glad you took the time to learn how to make homemade playdough and will want to share it with your friends.
+Feel free to share this recipe with them!

 1 Cup Flour